Get a Weather API Key

 The Current location setting is only used by Galaxy Watch Studio.
 When the City data property of a weather component is set to Current City, during development, the location used for weather information is based on this Current location (in the Preview and Run windows).
 When your watch face is installed on a watch, the location used for weather information is the watch’s physical location.

-Click OK.Note :
+Click Activate and then OK.Note :